 D. Nothing contained in this Agreement shall be construed to limit or restrict the Township in its right to seek and obtain such judicial relief as it may be entitled in law or in equity for injunction or damages or both in the event of such breach by the Association or its members.

 January 1, 2006 3.75%

-A. It is mutually agreed that there shall be no discrimination because of race, color, religion, sex, age, marital status, national origin, or physical disability unless based upon a bona fide job requirement.
-Union and Township representatives shall work cooperatively to assure the achievement of equal employment opportunities.
+It is mutually agreed that there shall be no discrimination because of race, color, religion, sex, age, marital status, national origin, physical disability or sexual orientation based upon a bona fide job requirement.
+Association and Township representatives shall work cooperatively to assure the achievement of equal employment opportunities.
 Any employee who fails to cooperate to this end shall be subject to disciplinary action.
-Furthermore, employees who feel they have been discriminated against shall be encouraged to use the grievance provisions of this contract prior to seeking relief through other channels.
+Furthermore, employees who feel they have been discriminated against shall be encouraged to use the grievance provisions of this Agreement prior to seeking relief through other channels.

 SEPARABILITY AND SAVINGS

 If any provision of this Agreement or any application of this Agreement to any employee or group of employees is held invalid by operation of law or by a Court or other tribunal of competent jurisdiction, such provision shall be inoperative but all other provisions shall not be affected thereby and shall continue in full force and effect.

 This Agreement represents and incorporates the complete and final understanding and settlement by the parties on all bargainable issues, which were or could have been the subject of negotiations.
 During the term of this Agreement, neither party will be required to negotiate with respect to any such matter, whether or not covered by this Agreement, and whether or not within the knowledge or contemplation of either or both of the parties at the time they negotiated or signed this Agreement.